robthompson16/support-for-early-career-teachers/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-1/spring-week-3-mentor-materials.md

 - on one occasion, Mo gave the pupils the opportunity to look up and discuss a question before asking them publicly.
 When he did this, the pupil was able to provide a much more in-depth answer-however, Mo did not ask the pupil to elaborate further on the answer they provided
 - during the observation, the Assistant Head for Teaching and Learning noticed that:

-o boys spoke more than girls in the lesson
+* boys spoke more than girls in the lesson

-o 5 pupils did not speak at all, other than to their table partner
+* 5 pupils did not speak at all, other than to their table partner

-o of these, 4 were Pupil Premium girls
+* of these, 4 were Pupil Premium girls

 To answer the second question, Mo spoke informally over lunch to some experienced colleagues in other subjects.
 He looked back in his Learning Log from Module 3, and re-read the Research and Practice Summaries from weeks 3 and 4, paying particular attention to the example of Christine, teaching metacognitive strategies to her class.
 Through this, he identified three key ideas he wanted to explore further – direction, elaboration and metacognition.
 In order to develop a more dynamic, responsive approach to questioning, Mo wrote a plan based around these three key ideas.
 In particular, he planned the following: